ePages-de/epages-devportal/_posts/2019/2019-12-13-a-russian-a-brazilian-and-a-german-at-the-dotcss-2019-in-paris.md

 Visiting the dotCSS conference was like opening a treasure chest full of new tools and possibilities I hadn't thought of yet.
 I guess I need to play around more often with some HTML, CSS, and JavaScript to also create something funny or useful myself.
-And I still have to get to know this magical Houdini that some speakers mentioned at the conference.... 😉
+And I still have to get to know this magical Houdini that some speakers mentioned at the conference... 😉